AutodeskGames/stingray-docs/source/interactive_help/using_entities.md

 ## Entities are *extensible*

-Stingray comes with some built-in components that are ready to be assigned to your own entities.
-(In this release, the set of components that have full end-to-end workflows from the Stingray Editor to the runtime gameplay is very limited.
+{{ProductName}} comes with some built-in components that are ready to be assigned to your own entities.
+(In this release, the set of components that have full end-to-end workflows from the editor to the runtime gameplay is very limited.
 Future releases will add more built-in component types and easier ways to set them up.)

 Depending on the type of project you are creating, you may need your entities to do different kinds of jobs or manage different kinds of data than the set of built-in components allows.